 Growth and customer experience

-Airbnb’s growth strategy is evolving around features that touch non-users: referrals, wish lists, neighborhoods, listings, references, and their amazing blog.
+Airbnb’s growth strategy revolves around features that touch non-users: referrals, wish lists, neighborhoods, listings, references, and their amazing blog.
 Word of mouth, though, has proven the most efficient growth tool for the rental service.
 Airbnb’s daily bookings tripled when they implemented their referrals program.

 Depending on the type of your stay, there’s a good chance you could save up to $100 per night staying with an Airbnb host instead of in a hotel room.
-The benefits of the sharing economy make the Airbnb platform a great tool for companies trying to save on their employees’ travel expenses.
+The benefits of the sharing economy make the Airbnb platform a great tool for regular people to save money and for businesses to reduce their employees’ travel expenses.